Population history of Egypt: Neolithic and Predynastic periods

-Material culture and Archaeological data
+Material culture and archaeological data

 Located in the extreme north-east corner of Africa, ancient Egyptian society was at a crossroads between the African and Near Eastern regions.
 Early Egyptologists noted the increased novelty and seemingly rapid change in Predynastic pottery and noted trade contacts between ancient Egypt and the Middle East.
-Fekri Hassan and Edwin et al. point to mutual influence from both inner Africa as well as the Levant.Similar cultural features have been observed between the early Saharan populations and dynastic Egypt such as pottery, iconography and mummification.
+Fekri Hassan and Edwin et al. point to mutual influence from both inner Africa as well as the Levant.
+Similar cultural features have been observed between the early Saharan populations and dynastic Egypt such as pottery, iconography and mummification.

 The culture of Merimde in Lower Egypt, among others, has been linked to the Levant.
 The pottery of the Buto Maadi culture, best known from the site at Maadi near Cairo, also shows connections with the southern Levant.
 In Upper Egypt, the predynastic Badari culture was followed by the Naqada culture (Amratian).
 These groups have been described to be culturally related to the Nubian and Northeastern African populations.
-Upper Egypt is considered to have formed the pre-dominant basis for the cultural development of Pharaonic Egypt and the Proto-dynastic kings emerged from the Naqada region.Several dynasties of southern or Upper Egyptian origin, which included the 11th, 12th, 17th, 18th and 25th dynasties, reunified and reinvigorated pharaonic Egypt after periods of fragmentation.
+Upper Egypt is considered to have formed the pre-dominant basis for the cultural development of Pharaonic Egypt and the Proto-dynastic kings emerged from the Naqada region.
+Several dynasties of southern or Upper Egyptian origin, which included the 11th, 12th, 17th, 18th and 25th dynasties, reunified and reinvigorated pharaonic Egypt after periods of fragmentation.

+Egyptian scholar Gamal Mokhtar argued that the inventory of hieroglyphic symbols derived from "fauna and flora used in the signs [which] are essentially African" and in "regards to writing, we have seen that a purely Nilotic, hence African origin not only is not excluded, but probably reflects the reality" although he acknowledged the geographical location of Egypt made it a receptacle for many influences.